KshitijKarthick/tvecs/README.md

 # Only Model needs to be downloaded and extracted in the t-vex directory
 ```

+### Prerequisites
+* Python 2.7 setup and installed
+* Pip setup and installed
+* Ensure all dependencies of requirements.txt are satisfied
+* Download nltk_data using nltk.download() -> only tokenizers required
+* Download corpus and extract in specified directory

 ### Download Corpus

 ##### Corpus Download details